 An importer of record ensures the imports’ customs compliance with all importing laws.
 The importer of record makes sure that all relevant export documents and permits are filed, that goods are correctly inspected and valued, and that all duties and taxes are paid in regard to the country of origin.
 For this reason, the IOR is also known as the declarant.

-An importer of record is great if the seller or buyer doesn’t want to be the official goods' importer or doesn't want to get involved in the legal process.
-In this case, the IOR gains temporary ownership of the goods until they reach the final user or distribution center in the importing country.
+An importer of record is great if the seller or buyer doesn’t want to be the official goods’ importer or doesn’t want to get involved in the legal process.
+In this case, the IOR gains temporary ownership of the goods until they reach the final user or distribution centre in the importing country.

-The ‘who’ depends on the importing country’s stipulations.
-But usually, any local resident or locally registered entity can act as an IOR.
+The ‘who’ depends on the importing country’s stipulations but usually, any local resident or locally registered entity can act as an IOR.

 Below are the parties who can act as importers of records: